tinohertlein/timesheet-wizard/README.md

 ### TL;DR

-The Timesheet-Wizard consists of three Gradle subprojects:
+The Timesheet-Wizard consists of four Gradle subprojects:

 - **tw-cloud-spi**: the service provider interface to be implemented for any cloud specific things.
 Like e.g. uploading timesheets to some cloud storage.
 - **tw-core**: the code module that contains the business logic.
 This subproject is cloud-agnostic.
 - **tw-app-aws**: implements the interfaces defined in tw-cloud-spi with AWS specific code and also bundles the cloud-agnostic tw-core with AWS specific things to an AWS Lambda function.
+- **tw-app-azure**: implements the interfaces defined in tw-cloud-spi with Azure specific code and also bundles the cloud-agnostic tw-core with Azure specific things to an Azure Function.

 ![Building blocks](docs/assets/readme-static.drawio.png "Building blocks")